-- The length and format must be selected upon consideration of the students. - The questions must cover all major concepts covered. - All major tests & exams must include as many different types of questions as possible: - multiple choice - matching - fill in the blanks - one-word answers - short answers - longer 'essay type' questions - The questions must follow an easy-to-hard order. - Bonus questions may be included (it is recommended that at least two such questions be included). - A title page must be included indicating time allocated for the test, rules for writing i.e. no talking, completing work on designated papers, etc. - Adequate space must be provided for students to write clearly. - Sections must be clearly labeled and include clear directions for the section as well as a marks allocation. - It is imperative that all tests/ exams, especially the year-end exams test straight recall (specific curriculum content), as well as application of concepts, the ability to infer and extrapolate, and general knowledge.
+- The length and format must be selected upon consideration of the students. - The questions must cover all major concepts covered. - All major tests & exams must include as many different types of questions as possible: - multiple choice - matching - ♣ fill in the blanks - one-word answers - \clubsuit short answers - longer 'essay type' questions - The questions must follow an easy-to-hard order. - Bonus questions may be included (it is recommended that at least two such questions be included). - A title page must be included indicating time allocated for the test, rules for writing i.e. no talking, completing work on designated papers, etc. - Adequate space must be provided for students to write clearly. - Sections must be clearly labeled and include clear directions for the section as well as a marks allocation. - Questions are clearly visible: copy quality is dark enough to be read and questions are within page margins. - It is imperative that all tests/ exams, especially the year-end exams test straight recall (specific curriculum content), as well as application of concepts, the ability to infer and extrapolate, and general knowledge.